shamesung/Asus-Q501LA-Hackintosh/README.md

 ##Asus Q501/Q502LA Hackintosh##
 Hello,

 Sorry for not updating repository for Yosemite, however big thanks to [USER].
 I have updated this repository for El Capitan.
 This laptop, Asus Q501LA, is near 100% stable.
 There are some issues, see the **issues** section.
 This is just for educational purposes and do it in your own risk!
-Once again, this only works with **Asus Q501LA**.
+Once again, this only works with **Asus Q501LA and Q502LA**.

 How to install Maverick/Yosemite on Asus Q501LA: https://github.com/RanbirAulakh/Asus-Q501LA-Hackintosh/wiki and additional reading for Yosmite: